jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/README.md

-# Web-Scrapping & Text Analysis
+# Does Gamer Slang Appel to Gamers?
+A YouTube Title Analysis
-Javier Gonzalez
+by Javier Gonzalez